bmurrtech/how-to-homelab/how-to_game_servers.md

 su - steam
 ```

-- __Make a link to user and `steamcmd`__:

-```
-ln -s /usr/games/steamcmd steamcmd
-```
+- Choose your path 1) [Make the sever start automatically on boot](###automatically-start-satisfactory-server) or 2) [Start the server manually every time](###manually-start-satisfactory-server).
+See [paths below:

-### Satisfactory Server Start on Reboot
+### Automatically Start Satisfactory Server
 In order to make the server start on boot automatically, you have to create a custom `systemd` service file.
 Systemd is the service management system installed for many Linux distributions.
 You can read more about the concepts of `systemd` [service files here](https://docs.linuxgsm.com/configuration/running-on-boot).
 Thankfully, the [SatisfactoryWiki already created the service file](https://satisfactory.fandom.com/wiki/Dedicated_servers/Running_as_a_Service) for gamers to implement.
 Here's how to do it:

 - First, __login as an admin user__ (required for `sudo` to work when creating a `service.file`).
+- __Make a link__ from `/user/steam/steamcmd` to /home/steam/:

+```
+ln -s /usr/games/steamcmd steamcmd
+```

 -__Create a new service file__ for Satisfactory:

 ```